carlo98/mission-planning-optimization/README.md

 these are the first that come to mind:
 - Missing anti-cycling rule in "simplex.py".
 - Big-M method used for branching in "mission_optimizer.py" may be not working at its best.

-Obviusly, one could use a python library, such as pulp, to write the constraints and solve the problem in a more efficient way.
+Obviously, one could use a python library, such as pulp, to write the constraints and solve the problem in a more efficient way.